-By agreement with NRAO, proposers interested in making use of the NRAO Karl G. Jansky Very Large Array (VLA), Very Long Baseline Array (VLBA) and Green Bank Telescope (GBT) facilities as part of their Chandra science may submit a single proposal in response to this CfP.
-The award of NRAO time will be made to highly ranked Chandra proposals and will be subject to approval by the NRAO Director.
+Proposers interested in making use of the NRAO Karl G. Jansky Very Large Array (VLA), Very Long Baseline Array (VLBA) or Robert C. Byrd Green Bank Telescope (GBT) facilities as part of their Chandra science must follow all policies and recommendations for Joint proposals described in the introductory section, as well as those specific to NRAO below.